mekty2012/Deep-Learning-Theory/Learning Theory.md

 Give superpolynomial statistical query lower bound for learning two-hidden-layer ReLU networks w.r.t.
 Gaussian input noise free model, where no general SQ lower bound were known for ReLU network of any depth, only having only for adversarial noise or restricted models.

-### Training ReLU networks to high uniform accuracy is intractable
+### Learning ReLU networks to high uniform accuracy is intractable

 <https://www.arxiv.org/abs/2205.13531>